ktec/mox_example/README.md

-# Example Project Demonstrating Problem using Mox
+# Example

-This project highlights an issue when using the Mox library.
-This problem may occur with other mocking libraries, but we're using Mox so that's why this example does too.
+This project demonstrates a problem using Mox with a supervised singleton style GenServer.

 The problem can be briefly summarised as follows: